 We just have to learn to live as part of nature, not apart from it.
 And the first step is to start looking after the insects, the little creatures that make our shared world go round… Insects are essential for life as we know it.
 As they become more scarce, our world will slowly grind to a halt, for it cannot function without them.– Professor Dave Goulson, Silent Earth: Averting the Insect Apocalypse

 Visit our Insect Populations Matter page to learn more about insect decline and the reasons behind it.
 Also see some practical actions you can take at home and in your local community to help our crucial insect populations!

 We need your support to make tackling population an integral part of government action and international agreements to protect nature.
 United Nations projections show that if we start taking action now, we can start bringing our numbers down to a more sustainable level within the next few decades.
 But the issue needs to be explicitly recognised first.

-Later this year, the world’s nations will adopt the Post-2020 Global Biodiversity Framework (GBF).
-The GBF is the international plan to combat global biodiversity loss and ensure that by 2050 humans are living in harmony with nature.
+In December 2022, the world’s nations adopted the Post-2020 Global Biodiversity Framework (GBF).
+The GBF is the international plan to combat global biodiversity loss and is intended to ensure that by 2050 humans are living in harmony with nature.

-The responsibility for enacting the GBF will then fall to national governments.
-We’ll need your help to influence selected national governments to integrate policies concerning population growth into their strategies and plans.
+The responsibility for enacting the GBF now falls to national governments.
+Later this year, we’ll need your help to influence selected national governments to integrate policies concerning population growth into their strategies and plans.

 Unsustainable population growth is not inevitable.
 You can help us to promote the positive solutions that already exist to slow it.
 Empowering women and girls is at the heart of those solutions.